pnp/powershell/docker/hub.docker.md

 ## Microsoft 365 Platform Community

 PnP PowerShell is a [Microsoft 365 Platform Community](https://pnp.github.io) (PnP) project.
 Microsoft 365 Platform Community is a virtual team consisting of Microsoft employees and community members focused on helping the community make the best use of Microsoft products.
 PnP PowerShell is an open-source project not affiliated with Microsoft and not covered by Microsoft support.
-If you experience any issues using PnP PowerShell, please submit an issue in the [issues list](https://github.com/pnp/powershell/issues/new/choose).
+If you experience any issues using PnP PowerShell, please submit an issue or open a discussion in the [issues list or discussion forum](https://github.com/pnp/powershell/issues/new/choose).

 ## Disclaimer